AaronWatters/H5Gizmos/doc/Tutorials/hello2.md

 adds the subsidiary components `the_time` and `clicker` below `greeting`.
-At this point the set up of the for the interface is complete and the Python process waits for either a "shutdown" or a "click" event from the Javascript child.
+At this point the set up of the for the interface is complete and the Python process asynchronous event loop waits for either a "shutdown" or a "click" event from the Javascript child.

 When the user clicks the `clicker` button the `click_callback`